 Pour half the water out (but save the water, don’t pour it down the drain; after all, you paid for it).

-Now you have half a bottle of water.
-Pour in a small amount of what you’re trying to make a remedy of–let’s say for the sake of argument that you want to make “Homeopathic Pepsi Cola”–maybe because you drank some Pepsi and it’s making you sick; therefore, your half-filled water bottle should now consist of a solution of 90% water and 10% Pepsi–there’s no need to be fussy about your percentages–just guess at what 10% might be when you’re adding your Pepsi.
+Now you have a half-filled bottle of water.
+Pour in a small amount—maybe an ounce— of what you’re trying to make a remedy of—let’s say for the sake of argument that you want to make “Homeopathic Pepsi Cola”—maybe because you drank some and now you don’t feel well, maybe that can of Pepsi was contaminated somehow; therefore, your half-filled water bottle should now consist of a solution of 90% water and 10% Pepsi–there’s no need to be fussy about your percentages–just guess at what 10% might be when you’re adding your Pepsi.

 Now it’s time to “Succuss” this solution (pounding the bottle into your opposite palm).
 Succuss means “pound” or “bang”.
 Do it 40 times (see video demonstration below) This person is making a water potency of the remedy “Thuja”.
 What I want you to observe here is how to “succuss” the bottle: